ejdigby/vrm-node/README.md

 ### Coercion

 UK registration plates use a particular official typeface which was designed by Charles Wright.
-Bizarrely, it uses exactly the same physical shape for I and 1, and for O and 0.
+Bizarrely, it uses exactly the same physical shape for `I` and `1`, and for `O` and `0`.
 This means that the exact VRM can be ambiguous and people often mistype the VRM into forms.
 Additionally, it presents some difficulties for automatic number plate recognition (ANPR) systems.

 The `coerce` method handles this.
 It returns an array because (occasionally) multiple formats can be possible.